 The goals defined for the management of a fishery and the measurable objectives defined from these goals often have an operational component.
 These operational components can guide the development of the operating model.
 For example, an aspirational goal may be to have a sustainable fishery and a measureable objective may be to keep the long-term biomass above 20% of B0 at least 95% of the time over a 10-year period.
 This goal and objective could be addressed with a coast-wide, single-area operating model since that defines the overall fishery.
-On the other hand, a different aspirational goal may be to keep average catch in each management area above a historical average at least 90% of the time over a 5-year period.
+On the other hand, a different aspirational goal may be to maintain viable fishing opportunities across communities, and a measurable objective could be to keep average catch in each management area above a historical average at least 90% of the time over a 5-year period.
 The aspirational goal is vague in its guidance of the complexity of an operating model, but addressing the objective would require a model with spatial complexity (multiple areas) that at least includes each management area (or some type of apportionment approach in addition to the coast-wide, single-area operating model).